 I first visited Three Rivers, New Mexico in 2007, during a snowstorm and made Into the White.
-I hiked in the snow and climbed the rocky hill to make photographs of the petroglyphs, however, my foothold was not firm and I risked falling.
+I had hiked in the snow and climbed the rocky hill to make photographs of the petroglyphs, however, my foothold was not firm and I risked falling.

 I returned in 2022 and made this photograph of a 1,000 to 2,000 year old rock etching (petroglyph).
 I hiked up the hill at dusk and included the sunset in the frame.
 On my way back to my truck, I imagined young Native Americans scratching up all of the rocks while elders yelled at them to stop graffiti’ing up the neighborhood.
 I laughed at the thought that the petroglyphs reduced the value of their dwellings.